 The reason cinema exists is to comfort the jolted and jolt the comforted.
 'Stray'- the title is very deliberately both noun and verb - is an understated fable of loss, alienation, banishment and - maybe - hope.
 (From Stuff NZ)

 The film uses glimpses one after the other to reveal itself.
 It's a buzz best enjoyed alone in darkness.
 I watched it at the Dorothy Browns Cinema in Arrowtown, a place near Queenstown in New Zealand.
-It's a tiny hall with sofas as seats, about 24 seats in total.

 Lots and lots of beautifully striking static framing.